-Note : 30 CAPITAL MANAGEMENT
+Note: 31 CAPITAL MANAGEMENT

-The Company's capital management objectives are: - to ensure the company's ability to continue as a going concern
+The company's capital management objectives are:

-- to provide an adequate return to shareholders by pricing products and services commensurately with the level of risk.
-The company monitors capital on the basis of the carrying amount of total equity including other equity reserves attributable to the shareholders of the company, borrowings less cash and cash equivalents and Intercompany loans as presented in the statement of financial position.
+- to ensure the company's ability to continue as a going concern

-The company sets the amount of capital in proportion to its overall financing structure, i.e. total equity and financial liabilities.
-The company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets
+- to ensure the company's ability to continue as a going concern - to provide an adequate return to shareholders by pricing products and services commensurately with the level of risk.
+The company monitors capital on the basis of the carrying amount of equity less cash and cash equivalents as presented on the face of the statement of financial position.
+The company sets the amount of capital in proportion to its overall financing structure, i.e. equity and financial liabilities.
+The company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.

-31-Mar-2020 31-Mar-2019 Equity share capital (refer note 12) 1,67,05,00,000 82,05,00,000 Other Equity (refer note 13) (89,05,31,048) (12,06,56,647) Total Equity 77,99,68,952 69,98,43,353 Borrowings from holding company (refer note 14) 1,80,47,90,459 3,51,21,316 Loan given to Subsidiaries (refer note 5) (2,16,71,52,090) - Add : Borrowing from bank OD/Term loan (refer note 14) 40,71,56,552 - Less: Cash and cash equivalents (refer note 9) (11,14,31,201) (8,50,37,874) 71,33,32,672 64,99,26,795
+31-Mar-2021 31-Mar-2020 Equity share capital (refer note 13) 1,670,500,000 1,670,500,000 Other Equity (refer note 14) (1,344,401,571) (890,531,048) Total Equity 326,098,429 779,968,952 Borrowings from holding company (refer note 15) 2,919,696,684 1,804,790,459 Loan given to Subsidiaries (refer note 5) (2,753,792,189) (2,167,152,090) Add: Borrowing from bank - Overdraft and term loan (refer note 15 and 18) 441,948,417 407,156,552 Less: Cash and cash equivalents (refer note 10) (70,230,258) (111,431,201) 863,721,083 713,332,672

-Note : 31 FINANCIAL RISK MANAGEMENT FRAMEWORK
+Note: 32 FINANCIAL RISK MANAGEMENT FRAMEWORK

 The Company's principal financial liabilities comprise of borrowings and trade payables.
-The Company's principal financial assets include cash and cash equivalents and other financial assets that derive directly from its operations.
+The Company's principal financial assets include cash and cash equivalents and other financial assets that

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
-The Company's senior management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the company's policies and risk objectives.
+The Company's senior management provides assurace that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the company's policies and risk objectives.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.